ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/pipeline.md

 # PetClinic + OpenShift Pipelines = CI

-Now that PetClinic is up and running on our OpenShift cluster, it's time to add functionality to our pipeline to achieve basic continuous integration.
-The OpenShift pipeline we created in the [PetClinic Up and Running](upandrunning.md) uses [Tekton](https://tekton.dev){target="_blank" rel="noopener noreferrer"} to run a series of tasks (each with one or more steps) to accomplish a workflow (pipeline).
-We will use the Pipeline Builder UI built into OpenShift to quickly and easily craft a pipeline for our project.
+Now that PetClinic is up and running on your OpenShift cluster, it's time to add functionality to your pipeline to achieve basic continuous integration.
+The OpenShift pipeline you created in the [PetClinic Up and Running](upandrunning.md) uses [Tekton](https://tekton.dev){target="_blank" rel="noopener noreferrer"} to run a series of tasks (each with one or more steps) to accomplish a workflow (pipeline).
+You will use the Pipeline Builder UI built into OpenShift to quickly and easily craft a pipeline for your project.

 !!! info "Why OpenShift Pipelines?"
     - Portable: OpenShift resources defined via yaml files -> portable across OpenShift clusters